-As part of an Opera Anywhere project for schools, I’ve been hosting digital books that explore the themes, characters and production of operas such as ‘Hansel and Gretel’.
+As part of an Opera Anywhere project for schools, I’ve hosted digital books that explore the themes, characters and production of operas such as ‘Hansel and Gretel’.

 For the 2020/21 online Edinburgh Fringe and for my Gnomefest video-lit festival, I ventured out from behind a keyboard to perform my fiction and music.
 Since then, my company Three Chairs and a Hat has produced a major video project, Shakespeare (she/her), directed by Wayne T Brown and featuring monologues and sonnets by Shakespeare’s women in contemporary settings.